 Advaxis, Inc. (ADXS) Expected to Post Earnings of -$0.41 Per Share

-Analysts predict that Advaxis, Inc. (NASDAQ:ADXS) will announce earnings per share of ($0.41) for the current quarter, Zacks reports.
-Two analysts have made estimates for Advaxis’ earnings, with the highest EPS estimate coming in at ($0.39) and the lowest estimate coming in at ($0.42).
-Advaxis reported earnings per share of ($0.51) during the same quarter last year, which would suggest a positive year-over-year growth rate of 19.6%.
-The business is expected to report its next earnings report on Tuesday, June 5th.
+Wall Street brokerages expect Advaxis, Inc. (NASDAQ:ADXS) to report earnings per share of ($0.41) for the current quarter, according to Zacks.
+Two analysts have made estimates for Advaxis’ earnings.
+The highest EPS estimate is ($0.39) and the lowest is ($0.42).
+Advaxis posted earnings of ($0.51) per share in the same quarter last year, which would indicate a positive year-over-year growth rate of 19.6%.
+The business is expected to announce its next earnings report on Tuesday, June 5th.

-According to Zacks, analysts expect that Advaxis will report full-year earnings of ($1.73) per share for the current year, with EPS estimates ranging from ($1.91) to ($1.50).
-For the next fiscal year, analysts anticipate that the company will report earnings of ($1.48) per share, with EPS estimates ranging from ($1.96) to ($1.08).
-Zacks’ earnings per share averages are a mean average based on a survey of sell-side research firms that that provide coverage for Advaxis.
+On average, analysts expect that Advaxis will report full year earnings of ($1.73) per share for the current fiscal year, with EPS estimates ranging from ($1.91) to ($1.50).
+For the next year, analysts expect that the firm will report earnings of ($1.48) per share, with EPS estimates ranging from ($1.96) to ($1.08).
+Zacks’ earnings per share calculations are a mean average based on a survey of research analysts that follow Advaxis.

-Advaxis (NASDAQ:ADXS) last issued its quarterly earnings results on Monday, March 12th.
-The biotechnology company reported ($0.49) earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.55) by $0.06.
-The firm had revenue of $2.06 million during the quarter, compared to analysts’ expectations of $3.03 million.
+Advaxis (NASDAQ:ADXS) last issued its earnings results on Monday, March 12th.
+The biotechnology company reported ($0.49) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.55) by $0.06.
+The firm had revenue of $2.06 million during the quarter, compared to analyst estimates of $3.03 million.
 Advaxis had a negative net margin of 940.64% and a negative return on equity of 149.14%.

-A number of brokerages recently weighed in on ADXS.
-HC Wainwright set a $6.00 price target on shares of Advaxis and gave the stock a “buy” rating in a research note on Wednesday, March 14th.
-Cantor Fitzgerald decreased their price target on shares of Advaxis from $19.00 to $5.00 and set an “overweight” rating for the company in a research note on Tuesday, March 13th.
-Finally, ValuEngine upgraded shares of Advaxis from a “strong sell” rating to a “sell” rating in a research note on Friday, February 2nd.
+ADXS has been the subject of a number of research reports.
+Cantor Fitzgerald set a $19.00 target price on shares of Advaxis and gave the stock a “buy” rating in a research report on Friday, December 22nd.
+HC Wainwright set a $23.00 price target on shares of Advaxis and gave the stock a “buy” rating in a report on Wednesday, December 27th.
+Finally, ValuEngine raised shares of Advaxis from a “strong sell” rating to a “sell” rating in a report on Friday, February 2nd.

-A number of large investors have recently modified their holdings of the stock.
-Wells Fargo & Company MN boosted its stake in Advaxis by 2.6% during the 2nd quarter.
-Wells Fargo & Company MN now owns 44,813 shares of the biotechnology company’s stock worth $290,000 after purchasing an additional 1,144 shares during the period.
-TIAA CREF Investment Management LLC boosted its stake in Advaxis by 2.4% during the 2nd quarter.
-TIAA CREF Investment Management LLC now owns 98,164 shares of the biotechnology company’s stock worth $637,000 after purchasing an additional 2,329 shares during the period.
-The Manufacturers Life Insurance Company boosted its stake in Advaxis by 10.4% during the 2nd quarter.
-The Manufacturers Life Insurance Company now owns 31,431 shares of the biotechnology company’s stock worth $204,000 after purchasing an additional 2,969 shares during the period.
-Voya Investment Management LLC raised its position in Advaxis by 20.3% during the 2nd quarter.
-Voya Investment Management LLC now owns 17,612 shares of the biotechnology company’s stock worth $114,000 after buying an additional 2,975 shares during the last quarter.
-Finally, Northern Trust Corp raised its position in Advaxis by 4.4% during the 2nd quarter.
-Northern Trust Corp now owns 456,817 shares of the biotechnology company’s stock worth $2,965,000 after buying an additional 19,434 shares during the last quarter.
-Hedge funds and other institutional investors own 29.13% of the company’s stock.
+Several institutional investors have recently made changes to their positions in the company.
+State Street Corp grew its holdings in shares of Advaxis by 7.8% in the second quarter.
+State Street Corp now owns 670,134 shares of the biotechnology company’s stock worth $4,352,000 after purchasing an additional 48,485 shares during the last quarter.
+Renaissance Technologies LLC bought a new stake in Advaxis in the fourth quarter valued at $1,398,000.
+Deutsche Bank AG boosted its holdings in Advaxis by 1,200.1% in the fourth quarter.
+Deutsche Bank AG now owns 467,324 shares of the biotechnology company’s stock valued at $1,326,000 after acquiring an additional 431,379 shares in the last quarter.
+Bank of Montreal Can boosted its holdings in Advaxis by 16,465.9% in the fourth quarter.
+Bank of Montreal Can now owns 433,198 shares of the biotechnology company’s stock valued at $1,230,000 after acquiring an additional 430,583 shares in the last quarter.
+Finally, Franklin Street Advisors Inc. NC boosted its holdings in Advaxis by 117.1% in the fourth quarter.
+Franklin Street Advisors Inc. NC now owns 129,800 shares of the biotechnology company’s stock valued at $369,000 after acquiring an additional 70,000 shares in the last quarter.
+29.13% of the stock is currently owned by hedge funds and other institutional investors.

-ILLEGAL ACTIVITY NOTICE: This piece was posted by Macon Daily and is the sole property of of Macon Daily.
-If you are viewing this piece on another domain, it was illegally copied and reposted in violation of international trademark and copyright laws.
-The original version of this piece can be viewed at https://macondaily.com/2018/03/29/advaxis-inc-adxs-expected-to-post-earnings-of-0-41-per-share-updated.html.
+TRADEMARK VIOLATION WARNING: “Advaxis, Inc. (ADXS) Expected to Post Earnings of -$0.41 Per Share” was first published by Macon Daily and is owned by of Macon Daily.
+If you are reading this story on another website, it was illegally stolen and reposted in violation of US and international copyright legislation.
+The correct version of this story can be accessed at https://macondaily.com/2018/04/04/advaxis-inc-adxs-expected-to-post-earnings-of-0-41-per-share.html.

 Advaxis Company Profile